PaddlePaddle/PaddleDepth/PaddleMono/configs/BTS/README.md

 # BTS
-A paddle implementation of the paper From big to small: Multi-scale local planar guidance for monocular depth estimation [\[arXiv: Computer Vision and Pattern Recognition\]](https://arxiv.org/abs/1907.10326v5)
+A paddle implementation of the paper [From big to small: Multi-scale local planar guidance for monocular depth estimation](https://arxiv.org/abs/1907.10326v5)

 ## Abstract